 Depreciation for a converted rental property starts on the placed in service date.
-For residential rental property the asset life is 27.5 years.
+For residential rental property (not a short term rental or STR) the asset life is 27.5 years.
 If the total basis of the property is $125,000 and the land value portion is $25,000, then $100,000 is depreciated over 27.5 years.
 Or in other words the deduction is spread over 27.5 years, a bit more than a $3600 deduction each year.
 Great, what is the basis?

 For a converted rental property the basis is the lower of the adjusted basis or the Fair Market Value (FMV) at the time of the conversion.
 FMV can be determined by market comparisons.
 In most cases FMV at time of conversion is higher than the adjusted basis, so the adjusted basis is most often used.